aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tutorials/training_llama_tp_pp.rst

 .. _llama2_tp_pp_tutorial:
 .. _llama3_tp_pp_tutorial:

-Training Llama-3.1-70B, Llama-3-70B or Llama-2-13B/70B with Tensor Parallelism and Pipeline Parallelism (``neuronx-distributed`` )
+Training Llama-3.1-70B, Llama-3-70B or Llama-2-13B/70B with Tensor Parallelism and Pipeline Parallelism
 ================================================================================================================

 In this section, we showcase to pretrain Llama 3.1, Llama3 70B and Llama2 13B/70B model by using the tensor parallel, pipeline parallel, sequence parallel, activation